Glossary

 1099

-IRS Forms 1099 are used for reporting income other than wages, tips and salaries for one calendar year to the IRS; Form 1099-MISC as it relates to accounts payable activity most commonly reports payments for services, and payments to independent contractors.
-See these related articles: Form 1099-MISC, Request Forms for 1099 Reporting, 1099 Planning Calendar
+IRS Forms 1099 are used to report income other than wages, salaries, and tips earned during a calendar year.
+Form 1099-MISC, which relates to accounts payable activity, most commonly reports payments for services rendered and compensation paid to independent contractors.

 Abatement

-A reduction or cancellation of an assessed tax, penalties or interest.
+A reduction or cancellation of assessed tax, penalties or interest.

 Abatement Letter

-A letter written to the IRS proposing that all penalties or interest be waived.
+A letter to the IRS proposing that all penalties or interest be waived.

 Accessorial Charges